StudyFrenchSpanish

 C) Korean Classes at King Sejong Institutes

-Established in 2007 by the South Korean Government, King Sejong Institute is an international organization to impart Korean language education and promote Korean culture, tradition, literature, music, dance, film, the visual arts, and cuisine worldwide.
+Established in 2007 by the South Korean Government, King Sejong Institute is an international organization that imparts Korean language education and promotes Korean culture, tradition, literature, music, dance, film, the visual arts, and cuisine worldwide.

-King Sejong Institutes has three branches in India.
+King Sejong Institute has three branches in India.

 King Sejong Institutes in India